whymath/sharechat-scraper/docs/sharechat_trending_content_scraper.md

-Scraper function loaded from sharechat_scrapers.py.
-Runs when content_to_scrape="trending" in config.py.
+Scraper function loaded from [Sharechat scrapers](sharechat_scrapers.py).
+Runs when content_to_scrape="trending" in [Config](config.py).
 Scrapes content from the "trending" tab on the tag page.
 The scraped content will not be chronological.

 ### Scraper workflow:

-The scraper performs the following steps using helper functions imported from the sharechat_helper.py and s3_mongo_helper.py modules.
+The scraper performs the following steps using helper functions imported from the [Sharechat helper](sharechat_helper.py) and [S3 Mongo helper](s3_mongo_helper.py) modules.

 1. Initializes S3 and Mongo DB connections.
 This is done first to ensure that any authentication errors are caught before the scraping begins.
 2. Calls get_trending_data() which does the actual scraping as follows  -